Consumer Frequently Asked Questions

 Answer: Under the Insurance Law, when a non-commercial motor vehicle policy is non-renewed, a notice must be mailed to the policyholder between 45 and 60 days before policy expiration.
 In this way, the insured has time to take action to obtain other insurance, and may contact other agents, brokers or insurers writing direct business.

-An insurer may non-renew up to 2% of its non-commercial motor vehicle policies, plus one policy for each two new policies written, during each calendar year.
+An insurer may non-renew (in each rating territory) up to 2% of its non-commercial motor vehicle policies, plus one policy for each two new policies written, during each calendar year.
 Any non-renewals by an insurer must be made according to the insurer’s established underwriting guidelines, which are not required to be filed with the Department of Financial Services.
 The Department closely monitors compliance with the aforementioned statutory 2% limitation via an annual report from private passenger automobile insurers.

 Why am I in the "assigned-risk" plan, why is it so expensive, and how do I get out of it?